OpenVoiceOS/ovos-docker/docs/getting-started/docker/update.md

 !!! warning "Exact same command"

-    In order to update the deployed stack, you *must* use the exact same command that has been used during the initial stack deployment.
+    In order to update the deployed stack *(services and volumes)*, you *must* use the exact same command that has been used during the initial stack deployment.

-The easiest and quickest way to update an Open Voice OS stack already deployed by `docker compose` or `podman-compose` is; of course to use `docker compose` or `podman-compose`. :relaxed: :muscle:
+The easiest and quickest way to update an Open Voice OS stack already deployed by `docker compose` or `podman-compose` is; of course to use `docker compose` or `podman-compose` as well. :relaxed: :muscle:

 !!! note "Podman users :muscle:"